nuthanc/node_react_server/README.md

 ### Refactoring Form Fields
 * Whatever we return from mapStateToProps will appear as props to the Component
 * Create formFields.js containing the FIELDS list

+### Finalizing Review Fields
+* Import formFields and add reviewFields variable instead of creating a new function